pardha2024/community-operators-prod/README.md

 Some APIs versions are deprecated and are OR will no longer be served.
 See https://redhat-openshift-ecosystem.github.io/operator-pipelines/#important-notice

+Please, make sure you check the following announcements:

+[How to deal with removal of v1beta1 CRD removals in Kubernetes 1.22 / OpenShift 4.9 Kubernetes API removals on 1.25/1.26 and Openshift 4.12/4.13 might impact your Operator.
+How to deal with it?](https://github.com/redhat-openshift-ecosystem/community-operators-prod/discussions/1182)

 ## Reporting Bugs

 Use the issue tracker in this repository to report bugs.